World Bank adds $2 billion to funds available for coronavirus response

 IFC said the funding would also help existing clients in tourism, manufacturing and other heavily affected sectors keep paying their bills, while aiding the healthcare industry as it races to meet surging demand for services, equipment and drugs.

-World Bank President David Malpass said the bank was committed to provide a fast and flexible response by developing countries to the rapidly evolving crisis caused by the virus.
+World Bank President David Malpass said the bank was committed to provide a fast and flexible response based on the needs of developing countries.

 “It’s essential that we shorten the time to recovery,” Malpass said.
 “Support operations are already underway, and the expanded funding tools approved today will help sustain economies, companies and jobs.”